coffeewithdata/MachineLearning/README.md

 Intro :

-This repo will have all machine larning information and reference in one place
+This repo will have all machine larning information and reference in one place.

+Check with WIKI for more info